Which company has the cheapest car insurance in Maryland for a bad driving record?

 USAA$1,043$2,783

-Cheapest car insurance in Maryland with multiple tickets
+What is the cheapest car insurance in Maryland with multiple tickets?

 The cheapest insurer for drivers with multiple tickets is GEICO, with rates averaging $1,568 annually or $131 monthly.